tml21/libtml-java/doc/tml_intro.md

 	Progress: 90
 	Command 43 send

-The output from the receiving thread (listener) would be as followed:
+The output from the receiving thread (listener) would be:

 	Command 42 received
 	cmd42 value: [1, 2, drei, true]